Governance Cockpit

 This screenshot displays the calendar function of the filter "start date".

-The workflow list will then be filtered automatically.
+The workflow list is then filtered automatically.
 The date is displayed in the format of your selected content language.
 If only the start date is set, all workflows that started after this date are shown.
 If only the end date is set, all workflows that ended before this date or are still pending are shown.
 If both start and end dates are set, all workflows that started and ended within this period are listed.

 This screenshot shows the filter of the criteria "Type".